How do you transfer a domain name?

 This article describes fundamentals of transferring a domain name.
 For step-by-step procedure, please consult How to transfer a domain name from one registrar to another? article.

-1. Domain name transfer may take up to 10 days, so if your renewal date is within 10 days and you have a hosted website (or email service) that cannot be interrupted then renew your domain name with your current registrar before initiating a domain name transfer.
+Domain name transfer of registration policy states that a registered name holder must be able to transfer a domain name from one registrar to another.
+Although it is fairly easy to tranfer a domain name, domain name transfer process often fails due to not properly understanding the process.
+This article explains the steps necessary to successfully transfer a domain name from one registrar to another registrar.1.
+Domain name transfer may take up to 10 days, so if your renewal date is within 10 days and you have a hosted website (or email service) that cannot be interrupted then renew your domain name with your current registrar before initiating a domain name transfer.
 Domain name transfer process does NOT affect your website hosting or email services, so you're free to transfer a domain name without worrying about bringing your site down.

 2. Domain name transfer occurs between two registrars, your current registrar (losing registrar) and a new registrar (gaining registrar).
 If you have asked someone else to register a domain name on your behalf, you may query a whois lookup to find where your domain name is registered and the administrative contact's email address (which you'll need later).
 To initiate a domain name transfer, you'll need an EPP or authorization key.
 EPP key is a security code required by the registry to transfer a domain name, thus this key is unique to every domain name.
 Most registrars today offer web interface of initiating a domain name transfer and obtaining the EPP key.
 The EPP key should be obtained from your current registrar, so logon to the registrar's website and obtain the EPP key.
 It is required that the registrars provide a way to retrieve the EPP Key.